eschmidt42/kaggle_house_prices/README.md

 shap_values = explainer.shap_values(X)
 ```

-    CPU times: user 13.1 s, sys: 819 ms, total: 13.9 s
+    CPU times: user 12.7 s, sys: 216 ms, total: 12.9 s
-    Wall time: 13.9 s
+    Wall time: 13 s

 ## Inspecting the embeddings

-The "Id" embeddings are still very much normally distributed without significant clusters.
-Which liekly means that this columns was not really used at all by the embedding model
+The "Id" embeddings are still very much normally distributed without significant clusters and there is no obvious sorting by `dep_var` visible.
+Which liekly means that this columns was not really used at all by the embedding model.
+Although there is some odd cluster of outliers

 ```python
 show_embeddings_with_pca(learn, to, "Id");